Elenger: Operations

-Eesti Gaas has 11 CNG stations in Estonia which sell also biomethane.
+Elenger has 11 CNG stations in Estonia which sell also biomethane.
 It provides LNG bunkering services to LNG-powered ships in Tallinn, Helsinki, and Hanko.
-The company delivers LNG by trucks from the LNG plant in Pskov in Russia and the Klaipeda LNG terminal in Lithuania, as also from Finland and Poland.
+The company delivers LNG by trucks from the LNG plant in Klaipeda LNG terminal in Lithuania, as also from Finland and Poland.
+Starting in 2022, the company will purchase natural gas from Norway and the USA, delivering it to the Klaipeda and Inkoo (Finland) terminals by LNG ships.

-Eesti Gaas' subsidiary AS Gaasivõrk owns and operates the natural gas distribution network in Estonia.
-Eesti Gaas also sells electricity and owns stakes in solar parks with a total capacity around 4 MW.
+Elenger's subsidiaries AS Gaasivõrk owns and operates the natural gas distribution network in Estonia, AS Gaso in Latvia and Elenger Dystrybutcja Sp.z o.o. in Poland.
+Elenger also sells electricity and owns stakes in solar parks with a total capacity around 4 MW.

+In 2021 received its first LNG bunkering ship which was named Optimus.